• Skip to main content

 JUMP TO RECIPE PIN SHARE

-This festive bubbly cranberry orange mocktail is easy to prepare, looks so beautiful and uses fresh cranberries instead of cranberry juice!
-Also, filled with amazing flavor with the right balance of sweet vs tart.
-To make it easier to serve for gatherings, make the syrup ahead and combine with sparkling water just before serving!
+This festive and bubbly cranberry orange mocktail is easy to prepare, looks so beautiful and uses fresh cranberries instead of cranberry juice!
+To make it easier to serve this non-alcoholic drink for gatherings, make the syrup ahead and combine it with sparkling water just before serving!
+Perfect holiday drink recipe for everyone!

 Showing is a short glass of fresh cranberry orange mocktail that also has ice cubes and fresh cranberries.
 More orange and cranberries are seen in the background.

-I made this gorgeous non-alcoholic drink having in mind the winter celebrations for when the fresh cranberries are easy to find everywhere, such as Thanksgiving, Christmas or New Year's Eve.
-It is a fun recipe to use the extra cranberries you didn't need for your cranberry sauce!
+But now I made this delicious cranberry mocktail recipe for the winter celebrations when fresh cranberries are easy to find everywhere, such as during Thanksgiving, Christmas or New Year.
+It is a fun recipe to use the extra cranberries you didn't need for your cranberry coulis or sauce!

 Front view on 2 glasses filled with a fresh cranberry, orange and ginger mocktail also containing fresh fruits.
 There is a bottle of sparkling water in the background as well.